arunarw/ShareBox/README.md

-# sharebox
+# ShareBox Connect
-Discover mDNS services
+Discover mDNS services within a LAN, written in flutter for android.